Maran23/script-ide/README.md

 	- Variables (Red)
 	- Engine callback functions (Blue)
 	- Functions (Green)
-- You can now search for variables/methods by pressing CTRL + O (can be changed in the addon code).
+- You can now search for variables/methods by pressing CTRL/CMD + O (can be changed in the addon code).
 The Outline is reused in this case
+  - You can navigate through the Outline with the arrow keys
 - The Outline can be toggled via 'File -> Toggle Scripts Panel'.
 This will actually hide or show the Outline

 ![Example of the outline](https://user-images.githubusercontent.com/66004280/271794386-d60978a8-4db0-4798-84e1-e5e2468162dd.png)